gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 ## What if the Probability Changes? — When (iid) Bayesian Inference Fails
 In real-world scenarios, it's common for underlying probabilities to change over time.
-In real-world scenarios, it's common for underlying probabilities to change over time.
 For instance, suppose the probability of heads is $p_1$ for the first 100 tosses and then changes to $p_2$ for the remaining tosses.
 This shift in probability is known as a *changepoint*, and the first toss with a probability of heads of $p_1$ marks the moment when the change occurs.

 At first glance, it might seem intuitive that by using the Bayesian update process, we could sequentially observe the data, detect the changepoint, and adapt our beliefs accordingly.
 However, this assumption leads to incorrect conclusions when using the Beta-Bernoulli (BB) model.

 The issue lies in two key assumptions of the BB-model: